GR-ACM/gr-acm.github.io/docs/meta/publish.en.md

 git init
 ```

+!!! tip "`.gitignore` file"
     Optionally, you can add a `.gitignore` file at the root of your project.
     The `.gitignore` file is used by Git to specify which files or folders should not be pushed to GitHub.
+    To learn more, see the [dedicated page](/en/resources/gitignore/).
+    You can also download this site's `.gitignore` file directly from the GitHub repository.

 Add all new or modified files in the current folder and its subfolders with: